-If you haven’t already had your immunisation against whooping cough, talk to your GP or midwife.
-In Australia this immunisation is free to all pregnant women in their third trimester.
+If you haven’t already had your immunisation against whooping cough or the flu, talk to your GP or midwife.
+In Australia these immunisations are free to all pregnant women.

 - is about 26 cm from head to bottom, and weighs about 1.15 kg